neilmiddleton/neilmiddleton.github.com/hosting_with_heroku.markdown

 ###Database

 If you're going to be deploying to Heroku as 'default' as possible then Heroku will provide you with a shared PostgreSQL database.
 Whilst ActiveRecord should take care of a lot of the differences between the various databases if you go 'off the beaten track' and start using find_by_sql then you <strike>may</strike>will encounter problems.
 It may not be in your code but if you make use of Gems that have only considered sqlite or mySQL then you're going to encounter a problem.
-To minimise this risk develop using PostgreSQL locally - it's an easy install via Homebrew or MacPorts.
+To minimise this risk develop using PostgreSQL locally - it's an easy install via [Homebrew](http://mxcl.github.com/homebrew/) or [MacPorts](http://www.macports.org/).

 ###Environment Variables

-Coming soon...
+Heroku makes a lot of use of envrionment variables, and so should you for storing any configuration that relates to an individual environment.
+ENV vars are ideal for database credentials, API keys and the like.
+They're environment specific and not checked into source control.

+But what about in development?
+Well if you're using [Foreman](https://github.com/ddollar/foreman) or [Pow](http://pow.cx) you're in luck.
+Foreman for starters will look for a .env file in the root of your project and load that first (the file needs to contain key=, value pairs) creating your environment.
+Pow is a little different, allowing you to create a .powenv, or .powrc in the project root.
+The .powrc is ripe for source control as the .powenv is loaded second which makes it ideal for individual developer configuration.
+The only difference with these files is that you need to use a slightly different format,

+`export ENV_VAR=ENV_VAR_VALUE`

+By using these methods you're able to effectively replicate your heroku environment as closely as possible, addons notwithstanding.

 ##Deployment